 - 1.1 As a player, parent, carer, member of staff or volunteer you may be concerned about the welfare of an adult, become aware that abuse or poor practice is taking place, suspect abuse or poor practice may be occurring or be told about something that may be abuse or poor practice.
 These concerns should be brought to the attention of the England Golf Lead Safeguarding Officer without delay. - 1.2 The person reporting the concern is not required to decide whether abuse has occurred, but simply has a duty to pass on their concerns and any relevant information tel: 01526 351824.
 All concerns will be treated in confidence.
 Details should only be shared on a 'need to know' basis with those who can help with the management of the concern. - 1.3 Concerns will be recorded on an Incident Report Form and sent to England Golf Lead Safeguarding Officer and retained confidentially.
-The Lead Safeguarding Officer will assist with completion of this form if required, tel 01526 351824. - 1.4 The Abbey Hotel Golf Club will work with England Golf, counties and other external agencies to take appropriate action where concerns relate to potential abuse or serious poor practice.
-The Abbey Hotel Golf Club disciplinary procedures will be applied and followed where possible. - Safeguarding adults at risk requires everyone to be committed to the highest possible standards of openness, integrity and accountability.
-The Abbey Hotel Golf Club supports an environment where staff, volunteers, parents/carers and the public are encouraged to raise safeguarding concerns.
+The Lead Safeguarding Officer will assist with completion of this form if required, tel 01526 351824. - 1.4 Bowood Hotel, Spa and Golf Resort will work with England Golf, Wiltshire Golf and other external agencies to take appropriate action where concerns relate to potential abuse or serious poor practice.
+Bowood Hotel, Spa and Golf Resort disciplinary procedures will be followed where possible.

+- 1.5 Safeguarding Adults at Risk requires everyone to be committed to the highest possible standards of openness, integrity and accountability.
+Bowood Hotel, Spa and Golf Resort supports an environment where staff, volunteers, parents/carers and the public are encouraged to raise safeguarding concerns.
 Anyone who reports a legitimate concern to the organisation (even if their concerns subsequently appear to be unfounded) will be supported.
 All concerns will be taken seriously. - 1.6 It is important when considering your concern that you also consider the needs and wishes of the person at risk.